harshalshah26/task-card-app/README.md

 # task-card-app
-This is angular2 demo application app for learning gulp and build stuff.
+This is angular2 demo application for learning gulp and build stuff.

 # Objective
 1) Learn type script configuration.